 Answer questions and see how you rank against other players.Play Now

-Former professional football player, television host, author, actor.
-Born on September 2, 1948, in Shreveport, Louisiana.
-One of the greatest quarterbacks in NFL history, Terry Bradshaw has spent much of his life playing, reporting, and commenting on football.
+Former professional football player, television host, author and actor Terry Paxton Bradshaw was born on September 2, 1948, in Shreveport, Louisiana.
+One of the greatest quarterbacks in NFL history, Bradshaw has spent much of his life playing, reporting and commenting on football.
 He was selected as an All-American while playing for Louisiana Technical University.
 The first player selected in the 1970 draft, Bradshaw went to play for the Pittsburgh Steelers.

-Having been a guest commentator for CBS Sports over the years, Terry Bradshaw became one of the network??s game analysts.
+Having been a guest commentator for CBS Sports over the years, Bradshaw became one of the network's game analysts.
 He eventually joined the staff of the show The NFL Today.
 After ten years with CBS, Bradshaw jumped ship for Fox Sports in 1994.
 He became one of the co-hosts and analysts on Fox NFL Sunday.
-With a sharp strategic mind and a warm sense of humor, Bradshaw has become one of football??s most popular commentators.
+With a sharp strategic mind and a warm sense of humor, Bradshaw has become one of football's most popular commentators.

-In addition to work on television, Terry Bradshaw is an author, singer, actor, and motivational speaker.
-He has written several best sellers, including It??s Only a Game (2001).
-A born-again Christian, he has recorded gospel and country music, scoring a top ten hit with ??I??m So Lonesome I Could Cry,?? a cover of a song by Hank Williams.
+In addition to work on television, Bradshaw is an author, singer, actor and motivational speaker.
+He has written several best sellers, including It's Only a Game (2001).
+A born-again Christian, he has recorded gospel and country music, scoring a top ten hit with "I'm So Lonesome I Could Cry," a cover of a song by Hank Williams.
 Bradshaw has also appeared in several films and television shows, including Failure to Launch (2006) with Matthew McConaughey and Sarah Jessica Parker.
-He travels the country each year, giving motivational speeches.

 profile name: Terry Bradshaw profile occupation: